google-deepmind/mujoco/doc/XMLreference.rst

 :at:`glow`: :at-val:`real, "0.3"`
    The value of this attribute is added to the emission coefficient of all geoms attached to the selected body.
 As a result, the selected body appears to glow.
+:at:`realtime`: :at-val:`real, "1"`
+   This value sets the initial real-time factor of the model, when loaded in `simulate`.
+1: real time.
+Less than 1: slower than real time.
+Must be greater than 0.
 :at:`offwidth`: :at-val:`int, "640"`
    This and the next attribute specify the size in pixels of the off-screen OpenGL rendering buffer.
 This attribute specifies the width of the buffer.
 The size of this buffer can also be adjusted at runtime, but it is usually more